filipepina/Downr/README.md

 Or install it yourself as:

-    $ gem install markdown_helper
+    $ gem install downr

 after run

-    $ rails g markdown_helper:install
+    $ rails g downr:install

 this will create an initializer in

-    config/initializer/markdown_helper.rb
+    config/initializer/downr.rb

 ## Usage

-Crack open the initializer `config/initializers/markdown_helper.rb` and add/change any configuration options for the markdown rendering process.
+Crack open the initializer `config/initializers/downr.rb` and add/change any configuration options for the markdown rendering process.
 These options are passed straight to RedCarpet so you can head over there to check out all of the possible options.

 ### View Helpers